Fashion Design

 About the Program

-The faculty of the Department of Design includes art historians, CAD specialists, designers, fiber artists, merchandising specialists, new materials and processes researchers, painters, and sculptors.
+The faculty of the Department of Design includes art historians, CAD and 3D design specialists, apparel designers, knit designers and programmers, fiber artists, merchandising specialists, new materials and processes researchers, and fine artists.
 The department also draws on practicing professionals as adjunct professors for specialized coursework and for critique of student work.

 A limited number of graduate assistantships are available to students after completing the first year.